Best Golden Hour Calculators & Apps – Magic, Blue, and Sunrise Times

 - Twilight is between -6º and -12º.
 It is when the sun has already been hidden for a while, but there is still a bit of light.

-Roughly speaking, the golden hour is the last magical hour of light before sunset and the first hour after sunrise.
-Depending on the season & your location, the golden hour time range may be a lot shorter or longer.
+Roughly speaking, the golden hour is the one magical hour of light before sunset and one hour after sunrise.
+Depending on the season & your location, the time range may be a lot shorter or longer.
+Enter your city below to see what time is golden hour today using Google:

-To find what time is Golden Hour today, we also use GoldenHour.One by Hana Kusova.
+To find what time is Golden Hour today, we also use the time app GoldenHour.One by Hana Kusova.
 It will help you find the best time for natural light based on your location.
 As photographers, we work with light since it is our “raw material”.
-Like any other element or ingredient, light has properties, and GoldenHour.One focuses on these to give you the most useful information possible.
+Like any other element or ingredient, light has properties and GoldenHour.One focuses on these to give you the most useful information possible.

 Check out their “Sky Index” which shows the probability of having a dramatic sky that day, or the “Light Index” which determines the local quality of light and temperature.
 It will help you find the perfect time to go out and take beautiful photos!